New Voices in Pennsylvania

 Pennsylvania administrative code bars censorship of student media “simply because it is critical of the school or its administration,” but this provision has not proven strong enough to stop all undue censorship of student journalists.
 In addition, the administrative code continues to allow for prior review of student media and fails to protect student media advisers from retaliation when they support their student journalists’ press freedom.
 A strong state law is the best way to protect student journalists and their advisers, and support a robust and free student press.

-• Contact your state legislators to let them know why this bill is important to you.
+• Contact your state legislators to let them know why this legislation is important to you.
 Find out who your legislators are here.
 Not sure what to say?
 Check out our phone script and letter-writing tips here.

 • Check out New Voices of Pennsylvania’s website and fill out the survey to help demonstrate the extent of censorship in Pennsylvania.